VladimirMakaev/cqrs-journey-doc/Journey_40_Conclusions.markdown

 ## Think about the UI differently

+We felt that the way our UI interacts with the write models and read models, and handles eventual consistency worked well and met the requirements from the business.

-We'd investigate ways to avoid waiting in the UI unless its absolutely necessary, perhaps using browser push techniques.
+We'd like investigate other ways to avoid waiting in the UI unless its absolutely necessary, perhaps by using browser push techniques.
 The UI in the current system still needs to wait, in some places, for asynchronous updates to take place against the read-model.

 ## Explore some of additional benefits of event sourcing

+We found during the third stage of our journey, described in Chapter 5, "[Preparing for the V1 Release][j_chapter5]", that modifying the Orders and Registrations bounded context to use event sourcing helped to simplify the implementation of this bounded context, in part because it was already using a large number of events.

-In the current journey, we didn't explore the promise of flexibility and the ability to mine past events for new business insights.
-However, we did ensure that the system persists copies of all events and commands to enable this scenario.
+In the current journey, we didn't get a chance to explore the further promises of flexibility and the ability to mine past events for new business insights from event sourcing.
+However, we did ensure that the system persists copies of all events (not just those that are needed to rebuild the state of the aggregates) and commands to enable these types of scenario in the future.

+> **GaryPersona:** It would also be interesting to investigate whether
+> the ability to mine past event streams for new business insights is
+> easier to achieve with event sourcing or other technologies such as
+> database transaction logs or the [StreamInsight][streaminsight]
+> feature of SQL Server.

 ## Explore the issues associated with integrating bounded contexts